Gluten and wheat-free school lunch made easy as ABC

 Coeliac disease is an autoimmune condition which is triggered by gluten, a protein found in wheat, rye and barley.
 For those who suffer with the disease, consumption of food containing gluten – such as bread, cake and pastry – can damage the lining of the gut, preventing normal digestion and the absorption of food.
 The effects of this can include severe abdominal pains, diarrhoea, migraines, bloating, constipation and vomiting.

-But DS-gluten free has come up with some top tips to help prepare mums and dads for the new term:
+But we have come up with some top tips to help prepare mums and dads for the new term:

 • It is important that all staff at your child’s school understand the complexities of their condition.
 Staff such as dinner ladies will be able to watch out for potential problems during lunchtime including food swapping to ensure this doesn’t happen.